100 YEARS BAUHAUS

 Das Totale Tanz Theater enables an integrated, immediate experience thanks to the interplay between the different arts and state of the art digital technology.
 Based on the Interactive Media Foundation’s idea and dramaturgy, the choreographer Richard Siegal has developed a piece of choreography that utilises body scanning and motion capture procedures to digitalise, being rearranged for the three-dimensional space.
 The experts at Artificial Rome took care of design of the scenography and costumes, along with the technical realisation.
 The dramaturgy is sustained by electronic music by the composer Lorenzo Bianchi Hoesch.

 The installation Das Totale Tanz Theater, a project of Interactive Media Foundation and Filmtank, co-created with Artificial Rome, has been shown for the first time at the Academy of Arts Berlin in January 2019 and is currently on an international tour.
-A further stopping off point in Germany is the Bauhaus Dessau Foundation.
+A further stopping off point in Germany is the Bauhaus Dessau Foundation and PalaisPopulaire Berlin.

 Das Totale Tanz Theater 360

 Based on the interactive virtual reality installation Das Totale Tanz Theater, and in partnership with the TV channel ZDF/ARTE, the Interactive Media Foundation has developed Das Totale Tanz Theater 360.
 During the around six-minute long 360° video, viewers are immersed into the elaborately designed virtual stage world, along with Richard Siegal’s choreography and a song created especially for the video by Einstürzende Neubauten.

 Das Totale Tanz Theater 360 can also be experienced at the ARTE 360° platform until Januar 2020.